 If you’re still in financial difficulties after three months, you can ask for it to be extended for another three months.

 Bear in mind that when your interest-free period ends, the interest rate you’ll be charged will revert to what it was before.
 Typically this rate will be around 40%.

 If you don’t have an overdraft, or your overdraft is less than £500, you can request an increased limit but this will be subject to normal affordability checks from your account provider.

 If you have an arranged overdraft of more than £500, your provider is only required to provide it interest free up to £500, so you will pay interest on anything over this amount.

-This does not apply to fee free basic bank accounts.
+None of this support applies to fee free basic bank accounts.

 New rules around overdrafts which came into force on 6 April 2020 are still valid.

 Problems paying your mobile phone and broadband bill